tuneinsight/lattigo/drlwe/README.md

 #### 1.iv Evaluation-Key Generation
 In order to evaluate circuits on the collectively-encrypted inputs, the parties must generate the switching-keys that correspond to the operations they wish to support.
-The generation of a relinearization-key, which enables compact homomorphic multiplication, is described below (see `drlwe.RKGProtocol`).
+The generation of a relinearization-key, which enables compact homomorphic multiplication, is described below (see `drlwe.RelinKeyGenProtocol`).
 Additionally, and given that the circuit requires it, the parties can generate switching-keys to support rotations and other kinds of automorphisms (see `drlwe.RTGProtocol` below).

 ##### 1.iv.a Relinearization Key
 This protocol provides the parties with a public relinearization-key (`rlwe.RelinearizationKey`) for the _ideal secret-key_.
 This public-key enables compact multiplications in RLWE schemes.
 Out of the described protocols in this package, this is the only two-round protocol.

-The protocol is implemented by the  `drlwe.RKGProtocol` type and its steps are as follows:
+The protocol is implemented by the  `drlwe.RelinKeyGenProtocol` type and its steps are as follows:
-- Each party samples a common random polynomial matrix (`drlwe.RKGCRP`) from the CRS by using the `RKGProtocol.SampleCRP` method.
+- Each party samples a common random polynomial matrix (`drlwe.RelinKeyGenCRP`) from the CRS by using the `RelinKeyGenProtocol.SampleCRP` method.
 - _[if t < N]_ Each party uses the `drlwe.Combiner.GenAdditiveShare` to obtain a t-out-of-t sharing and use the result as their secret-key in the next steps.
-- Each party generates a share (`drlwe.RGKShare`) for the first protocol round by using the `RKGProtocol.GenShareRoundOne` method.
+- Each party generates a share (`drlwe.RGKShare`) for the first protocol round by using the `RelinKeyGenProtocol.GenShareRoundOne` method.
 This method also provides the party with an ephemeral secret-key (`rlwe.SecretKey`), which is required for the second round.
 - Each party discloses its share for the first round over the public channel.
-The shares are aggregated with the `RKGProtocol.AggregateShares` method.
+The shares are aggregated with the `RelinKeyGenProtocol.AggregateShares` method.
-- Each party generates a share (also a `drlwe.RGKShare`) for the second protocol round by using the `RKGProtocol.GenShareRoundTwo` method.
+- Each party generates a share (also a `drlwe.RGKShare`) for the second protocol round by using the `RelinKeyGenProtocol.GenShareRoundTwo` method.
 - Each party discloses its share for the second round over the public channel.
-The shares are aggregated with the `RKGProtocol.AggregateShares` method.
+The shares are aggregated with the `RelinKeyGenProtocol.AggregateShares` method.
-- Each party can derive the public relinearization-key (`rlwe.RelinearizationKey`) by using the `RKGProtocol.GenRelinearizationKey` method.
+- Each party can derive the public relinearization-key (`rlwe.RelinearizationKey`) by using the `RelinKeyGenProtocol.GenRelinearizationKey` method.

 #### 1.iv.b Rotation-keys and other Automorphisms
 This protocol provides the parties with a public Galois-key (stored as `rlwe.GaloisKey` types) for the _ideal secret-key_.
 One rotation-key enables one specific rotation on the ciphertexts' slots.
 The protocol can be repeated to generate the keys for multiple rotations.